 Assessment items 55

 Your engagement in asynchronous and synchronous activities, and reading material will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of engagement may result in your inability to satisfactorily pass assessment items.
 Assessment items draw upon the learning completed through synchronous and asynchronous tasks, as well as observations and tutoring.

 Required IT skills

 Students are expected to have word processing and IT skills to allow them to fully engage in the unit through Canvas and to complete their assessment.
-This includes basic word processing skills, engagement in Canvas activities, posting messages, video and audio files, uploading assignments, and using the library cataloge and library databases.
-Students should ensure they have access to a computer and a safe workspace to complete the online activities.
+This includes basic word processing skills, engagement in Canvas activities, posting messages, uploading video and audio files, uploading assignments, and using the library catalogue and library databases.
+Students should ensure they have access to a computer and a safe workspace to complete the online activities

-Required and recommended textbooks are available at the UC library for no charge.
+Required and recommended textbooks are available through the UC library for no charge.